commaok/blog/content/post/on_hugo.md

 (Often, they were deprecated and then broken entirely between two subsequent blog posts, so I never ever saw the deprecation.)

-And either way, instead of writing a blog post, I spend hours fixing build failures.
+Instead of writing a blog post, I spend hours fixing build failures.

 Build failures of my static site, which has maybe a few dozen posts.